CanRo2B/14-MVC_RobbinsTechBlog/README.md

 [Video Link]()

 ## Acknowledgements
 A huge thank you to the Veronica the Amazing TA and the other instructional staff, John and Andy, in our UCF Bootcamp class.
+I relied heavily on our start-up video in which she described and gave us input as to what to do.
-I relied heavily on the README and the module lessons throughout the week, specifically, 22-25 and the mini-project module 28.
+I relied heavily on the mini-project in Module 28 Unit 14, and the module lessons throughout the week.

 ## Contact Me
 - [Github Link](https://github.com/CanRo2B)